Is Your Workplace Ready?

 Which Healthcare Workplaces is the MLITSD focused on?

-Employers in workplaces under the Health Care and Residential Facilities Regulation must establish written measures and procedures and training and educational programs in consultation with the joint health and safety committee (JHSC) or health and safety representative (HSR).
+• established written measures and procedures on STFs prevention in consultation with the joint health and safety committee (JHSC) or health and safety representative (HSR)

 Contact a Consultant